Sandro PEREIRA's testimonial

 8. What was surprising for you when you moved to Luxembourg?

 I was surprised to see such a multicultural society here.
-It seems that being different is part of the Luxembourgish identity…obviously with some contingency, as I believe this occurs closer to the large cities.
-But it makes me feel comfortable here with such rich environment.
+It seems that being different is part of the Luxembourgish identity, obviously with some contingency, as I believe this occurs closer to the large cities.
+However, it makes me feel comfortable here with such rich environment.
 In my case, both my parents are from Indian origin but I was born in Mozambique and raised in Portugal.
 My wife also appreciates this cultural amalgam.

 9. What is the main difference between Luxembourg and your country of origin?

 I would say, opportunities.
 It still might be too soon to have a conclusive opinion on this as I have only been here for three months now, but I think that opportunities are the major differences when comparing both countries.
 Obviously, this difference stems from other fundamental factors such as the contrasting economic conjuncture witnessed in Portugal and in Luxembourg.
 When looking at the people from my generation and even younger people in Portugal I feel that they have been offered fewer opportunities to develop themselves, as they desire to.
 It is not rare to see good talent being lost due to circumstantial reasons; people are still not so valued as they should.
 In order to succeed they must be extremely driven and resilient.

 10. What do you miss from your home country?